-- 1. What is an example of air pollution?

-- a. smoke from factories

-- b. oil from oil spills

-- c. chemicals in your drinking water

-- d. noise from traffic
+- c. chemicals in your drinking water - d. noise from traffic

-- 2. What are the difference between the primary pollution and secondary pollution?
+2. What are the difference between the primary pollution and secondary pollution?

 - a.
 Primary pollutants enter the air directly, but secondary ones don't enter air

 - b.
 Primary pollution is more dangerous than secondary pollution

 - c.
-Secondary pollution is more dangerous than the primary pollution
+Secondary pollution is more dangerous than the primary pollution (1

 - d.
 Primary pollution as dangerous as secondary pollution

-- 3. Pesticides and leakage from chemical tanks are examples of.......
+- 3. Pesticides and leakage from chemical tanks are examples o

 - a. air pollution

-- b. soil pollution
+- b. soil pollution (\mathbf{V})

 - c. noise pollution

 - d. water pollution

-- 3. What kind of pollution is thought to cause the most death and disease?
+- 4. What kind of pollution is thought to cause the most death and disease?

 - a.
 Air pollution

 - b.
 Soil pollution

 - c.
 Noise pollution

 - d.
-Water pollution
+Water pollution (\mathbf{V})

 - 5. Ali is working at an airport and he is exposed to noise pollution every day, so he might get.....

 - a.
 High blood pressure

 - b. cancer

 - c. heart problems

-- d.
-(A+C)
+d.
+(A+C) (√)